We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-For those who are sexually active, the pill helps them plan life and family on their terms.
+For those who are sexually active, the pill helps them plan life and family on their own terms.

 Combination birth control pills prevent ovulation, or the release of an egg, by tricking your body into thinking it’s pregnant.
 The pill’s hormones can also thicken the mucus on the cervix, working like quicksand to prevent the sperm from making contact with the egg.

 Outside family planning, the pill has been proven to help regulate menstrual cycles, treat acne, relieve symptoms of premenstrual syndrome (PMS), prevent ovarian cysts, and manage endometriosis.

 “[Birth control] can even decrease someone’s risk of endometrial and ovarian cancer,” says Sophia Yen, MD, MPH, the co-founder and CEO of Pandia Health.

 There are two types of pills to consider when choosing a birth control option: combination pills, which contain both estrogen and progestin, and progestin-only pills.